BahrulFahmi/Tehnik_Pengolahan_Multimedia/Tugas 3 - Digital Multimedia.md

 The dark and stormy night can be represented in different media, each of which tells the story through different means, appealing to different senses.
 One of the key insights in computing is that all these media can be represented digitally, as a structured collection of bits, and can then be manipulated by programs on a computer, stored on disks and other storage devices, and transmitted over networks.
 Their shared digital representation means that different media can be combined into what is loosely called multimedia.

 The combination of different media is not something new.
 On the contrary, established forms mix media routinely.
-A TV news bulletin, for example, might include sound and moving pictures — both live and recorded — still images, such as photographs of politicians, graphic illustrations, such as a histogram showing the trend in unemployment, and text, in the form of subtitles, captions, quotations, and credits, which will usually be accompanie
+A TV news bulletin, for example, might include sound and moving pictures — both live and recorded — still images, such as photographs of politicians, graphic illustrations, such as a histogram showing the trend in unemployment, and text, in the form of subtitles, captions, quotations, and credits, which will usually be accompanie.

 ### Introduction